-Jama Study 12/11/22 shows each additional daily hour of playing video games and watching videos increased the risk of developing obsessive compulsive disorder a few years later.
+Jama Study 12/11/22 shows each additional daily hour of playing video games or even watching videos under 6 years old increased the risk of developing obsessive compulsive disorder a few years later.
 Read about it here and here and UK news here and here on NBC.

 This study shows the disruption of neurological connections between child & parents when phones are in viewing sight https://earlylearningnation.com/2022/11/first-ever-study-provides-high-tech-window-on-mother-child-brain-synchrony